Thomas-Frew/OLAF-Neighbourhood/TESTING.md

 - [ ] Try to connect to all others in their neighbourhood.
 - [ ] Send a "SERVER_HELLO" message to all connected neighbours.
 - [ ] Send a "CLIENT_UPDATE_REQUEST" message to all connected neighbours.
-- [ ] Log all neighbours that did had a failed connection.
+- [ ] Log all neighbours that had a failed connection.

 ### Server: Runtime